amihaiemil/amihaiemil.github.io/_posts/2017-09-01-data-should-be-animated-not-represented.markdown

 ---

-I sort of wrote about this topic already [here](http://www.amihaiemil.com/2017/07/04/yasson-yet-another-POJO-parser.html), but that article was more of a rant, so maybe it's better to put those same lines in a clearer and more focused format, accompanied by one more example.
+I sort of wrote about this topic already [here](http://www.amihaiemil.com/2017/07/04/yasson-yet-another-POJO-parser.html), but it was more of a rant, so maybe it's better to put those same lines in a clearer and more focused format, accompanied by one more example.

 I first discovered the idea of "animate objects" in ["Elegant Objects", by Yegor Bugayenko](https://www.amazon.com/Elegant-Objects-1-Yegor-Bugayenko/dp/1519166915).
 Even though other ideas presented in the book are quite debatable, I think this one is clear and there might not be a single, proper argument against it.